pratikshasb694/pratikshasb694/README.md

 ### [🏆 Check Out My Full Portfolio Website]([(https://pratikshasb694.github.io/)])

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Project A:** Working on Market analysis project using power BI.
+- **Content Preparation:** Revising Python, Python libraries and Streamlit.

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
+-  Advanced machine learning techniques in Scikit-learn.
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+- Cloud data warehousing with Google BigQuery.

 ## 🛠️ Technical Skillset

 <!-- This section uses Shields.io badges.
 You can customize them or create your own!-->